centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-esx.md

 ## Overview

-VMWare is an software compagny based in USA.
+VMWare is a software company based in the USA.
 VMWare provides cloud computing and virtualization software and services.

-The Centreon Plugin and Plugin-Packs rely on the Centreon VMWare Connector to request the vCenter API.
+The Centreon Plugins and Plugin Packs rely on the Centreon VMWare Connector to request the vCenter API.

 ## Plugin-Pack Assets